furrtek/SiliconRE/Konami/052591/README.md

 | 2         | Overflow  | Set when a 2's complement arithmetic operation overflows (like the Z80's O flag) |
 | 3         | Negative  | Copy of the ALU's result 16th bit |

-The call depth is only 1 (one), meaning that calls can't be nested.
+The call depth is only 1 (one), meaning that they can't be nested.

 # Schematic